-The core project within Wallenberg Centre for Quantum Technology is to build a superconducting quantum computer with at least one hundred well-functioning qubits and to run at least one useful algorithm.
+The core project within the Wallenberg Centre for Quantum Technology is to build a superconducting quantum computer with one hundred well-functioning qubits and to run at least one useful algorithm.

 This page describes quantum computing research performed within WACQT.
-For a general introduction to quantum computing, please go to page Quantum computing.
+For a general introduction to quantum computing, please go to the page Quantum computing.

 - The superconducting circuits that constitute the qubits can be designed and manufactured on a chip, similar to an ordinary microchip.
 The manufacturing method allows for scaling up to a large number of qubits and provides flexibility in how to inter-connect them.